fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Add number features

-This is where you update the number usage.
-Usage is a category of service for the phone number(s).
+The add number features page is where you update the number usage.
+Usage is a category of service for the phone numbers.

 For numbers assigned to users, the default number type is geographic phone numbers and is listed as **User**.